Tegal Wangi Beach is one of the nicest beaches on the Bukit Peninsula in South Bali.

 Mid Range: Bukal Sari Villas Uluwatu

-Awesome 3-star accommodation boasting a swimming pool, restaurant, gardens and outdoor swimming pool.
+Awesome 3-star accommodation boasting a swimming pool, restaurant, gardens, and outdoor swimming pool.
 There is free wifi and each room is spacious and modern with private bathrooms.
 Continental or à la carte breakfast is included for all guests.
 Close to Uluwatu Temple and beaches.
-Great for couples, families and friends.
+Great for couples, families, and friends.

 Budget: Bali Beats Guesthouse Uluwatu

 One of the best budget accommodations in Uluwatu!
-Bali Beats features an outdoor swimming pool, garden terrace and free wifi.
+Bali Beats features an outdoor swimming pool, garden terrace, and free wifi.
 There are a restaurant and bar as well as a shared kitchen for guests to use.
-Close to beaches, cafes and restaurants.
+Close to beaches, cafes, and restaurants.
 Perfect for solo travelers and friends on a budget.

-BEST BALI TOURS
+BEST TOURS IN BALI